ibalampanis/ai-ethics/guide.md

 ## 8. Reduce Food Waste

 Only in the U.S., 30%-40% of the food supply ends up as a waste!
 The largest category of wasted items ends up in landfills, according to the <a href="https://www.fda.gov/food/consumers/food-loss-and-waste"> U.S. Food & Drug Administration </a>.
-That is extremely bad for the environment, since rotting food produces methane that contributes to climate change, but also a lost opportunity to feed those in need.
+That is terrible for the environment, since rotting food produces methane that contributes to climate change, but also a lost opportunity to feed those in need.
 To help reduce food waste you could try to limit shopping for only what you need.
 You can also try composting.
 Composting can be done by building your own compost bin, dropping off waste at a designated collection site, or participating in your city or town’s program.

 ## 9. Biodegradable Household Products